Why should I have my child assessed?

 It is very helpful to identify giftedness in children as early as possible, to enable the child's learning environment to be adapted successfully to best fit the abilities of the child.
 Depending on the skill level of the child, along with program availability, this might mean admission into mentoring programs, acceleration and advancement programs or simply offering the child more challenging options in the classroom.

 Some parents may think that their child is displaying characteristics of giftedness and that they may be ready to commence school earlier than usual.
-The NSW Department of Education & Training policy (revised 2004) regarding early entry to school states: “School communities have a responsibility to develop effective and equitable identification procedures and developmentally appropriate programs for gifted and talented students.
+The NSW Department of Education policy (2019) regarding early entry to school states: “School communities have a responsibility to develop effective and equitable identification procedures and developmentally appropriate programs for high potential and gifted students".

-Acceleration, which includes early entry to school, is an administrative procedure that accommodates the intellectual and emotional characteristics that allow gifted and talented students to learn more quickly than their peers.
+Acceleration, which includes early entry to school, is an administrative procedure that accommodates the intellectual and emotional characteristics that allow high potential and gifted students to learn more quickly than their peers.
 Early entry is at the discretion of the school principal.
 It is restricted to gifted children aged four years or older at January 31 of the year of enrolment.
 An extensive psychological evaluation of intellectual, academic and socio-emotional ability is required." (www.curriculumsupport.education.nsw.gov.au).

 Private education institutions may have slightly different policies.
 If a parent thinks that their child may be a candidate for early entry to school, they should contact the individual school and discuss the options available.
 In almost all cases, a professional assessment of the child's current cognitive and academic ability will be required.